The Aromas of Trees: Five Practices

 Studio Airport is Bram Broerse and Maurits Wouters.
 Together with a small team of creatives, they run a design practice based in Utrecht, the Netherlands.
 The studio has been recognized with international awards for projects such as Hart Island Project (New York), Amsterdam Art Council, and Greenpeace International.

-David Haskell invites us into the unique and sometimes surprising aromas of eleven different species of trees.
+David G. Haskell invites us into the unique and sometimes surprising aromas of eleven different species of trees.

 Harlem, New York City